sdnewhop/sdwannewhope/sd-wan-security-assessment-the-first-hours.md

 ## Introduction

 Suppose you need to perform a security assessment of an SD-WAN solution.
-There are several reasons for this: one of them is selecting SD-WAN provider and product.
+There are several reasons for this: one of them is selecting SD-WAN provider or product.

-A traditional SD-WAN system consists of many technologies, planes, services, and features.
+A traditional SD-WAN system involves many planes, technologies, mechanismsa, services, and features.
-It has distributed and multylayered architecture...
+It has distributed and multilayered architecture.
 So where should you start?

 This document is based on the JP Aumasson's approach described in series of auditing crypto articles ([[1](https://research.kudelskisecurity.com/2019/02/07/auditing-rust-crypto-the-first-hours/)],